A Note About Our Timeline

 Urgency: A community of advocates — including those gathered at a vigil in Chalice’s name — stand with AIDBIPOC demanding accountability.
 We are committed to full public transparency regarding each agency’s response. #JusticeForChalice

-We respectfully but firmly request a written response within 10 business days.
+We respectfully but firmly request a written response within 10 business days of receipt of this letter.

 Respectfully submitted,